circleci/circleci-docs/jekyll/_cci2/arm-resources.md

 ---
 layout: classic-docs
-title: "Arm resources"
+title: "ARM resources"
-short-title: "Using Arm resources on CircleCI"
+short-title: "Using ARM resources on CircleCI"
-description: "Using Arm resources on CircleCI"
+description: "Using ARM resources on CircleCI"
 version:
 - Cloud
 ---

 # Overview

-This document will walk you through the setup steps required to use an Arm resource on CircleCI.
-Arm resources are not available on CircleCI Server 1.x or 2.x.
+This document will walk you through the setup steps required to use an [ARM](https://en.wikipedia.org/wiki/ARM_architecture) resource on CircleCI.
+ARM resources are not available on CircleCI Server 1.x or 2.x.

 <div class="alert alert-info" role="alert">
-  <b>Note:</b> If you are interested in using Arm resources, please fill out this <a href="https://www2.circleci.com/arm.html"><b>contact form</b></a>.
+  <b>Note:</b> If you are interested in using ARM resources, please fill out this <a href="https://www2.circleci.com/arm.html"><b>contact form</b></a>.
 </div>

 CircleCI offers multiple kinds of environments for you to run jobs in.
 In your CircleCI `config.yml` file you can choose the right environment for your job using the [`resource_class`]({{site.baseurl}}/2.0/configuration-reference/#resource_class) key.
-CircleCI offers two Arm resources as part of the [`machine` executor]({{site.baseurl}}/2.0/configuration-reference/#machine-executor-linux):
+CircleCI offers two ARM resources as part of the [`machine` executor]({{site.baseurl}}/2.0/configuration-reference/#machine-executor-linux):

 * `arm.medium` - `arm64` architecture, 2 vCPU, 8GB RAM
 * `arm.large` - `arm64` architecture, 4 vCPU, 16GB RAM